California Background Check: 2023 Guide (New Law), Free Search

 Marriage records are $17 per copy, and divorce records are $16.
 Searches can also be conducted free of charge for divorces and other civil actions at public terminals provided by the clerk of court’s office, but copies of the record will carry a small fee.

 Searches of inmate lists at local sheriff’s departments are free online at the agencies that publish current rosters.
 Police reports for incident response have a small fee per page to cover costs of printing the record.
-This is how to find out why someone was arrested and how to find recent arrests that may not be docketed yet.
+Here’s how to discover why someone was arrested and locate recent arrests that may not yet be documented.

 How Long Does a Background Check Take in California?